kyma-project/eventing-manager/docs/user/README.md

 The Eventing module provides the following features:

 - Publish-subscribe (pub/sub) messaging: Decouples applications so you can build resilient and scalable event-driven systems.
-- Flexible backend support: Use the default in-cluster NATS backend or configure SAP Event Mesh for enterprise messaging.
+- Flexible backend support: Use the default in-cluster NATS backend (see [NATS module](https://kyma-project.io/#/nats-manager/user/README)) or configure SAP Event Mesh (see [SAP Event Mesh](https://help.sap.com/docs/event-mesh/event-mesh/what-is-sap-event-mesh?version=Cloud&locale=en-US)) for enterprise messaging.
 - Standardized event format: All events follow the [CloudEvents](https://cloudevents.io/) specification, ensuring a consistent and portable format.
 - Automatic legacy event conversion: Converts older, non-standard Kyma event formats into valid CloudEvents automatically.
 - At-least-once delivery: Ensures that each event is delivered at least one time when you use the NATS backend, preventing message loss during temporary failures.